huuzkee-foundation/huuzkee-foundation.github.io/pages/info.md

 ---
 ...and learn at the same time.

-*Feeling Responsive* is my first theme which I let into the world.
+*Huuzkee* is my first theme which I let into the world.
 It's built on work and knowledge of others.
 While I am still designing it, you read about whats behind this theme in the – *hopefully* – near future.

 ## Features